 Matt Lauer Leaving ‘Today’?
-After His Feud With Megyn Kelly, He No Longer Wants To Renew His Contract
+After Feud With Megyn Kelly, He Reportedly No Longer Wants To Renew His Contract

-Today Show host Matt Lauer has been a staple on the program for 20 years.
+Today show host Matt Lauer has been a staple on the program for 20 years.
 As co-anchors Katie Couric, Meredith Vieira, and Ann Curry came and went, Lauer remained the reliable face of the morning show.
 He has always been a team player, but that could all be coming to an end with the arrival of Megyn Kelly.
 Is Lauer done “trying to make things work” and ready to leave the show?

 Matt Lauer’s Current Contract Is Almost Up

-According to Closer Weekly, once Lauer’s $25 million a year contract ends in 2018, the 59-year-old is planning to leave the NBC moneymaker.
+According to Closer Weekly, once Lauer’s $25 million-a-year contract ends in 2018, the 59-year-old is planning to leave the NBC moneymaker.
 A source claims that Lauer’s “heart hasn’t been in the job” lately, and his ongoing rivalry with Kelly has helped him make the decision to walk away.

 Lauer’s exit could cause a lot of damage to a program that brings in hundreds of millions of dollars each year in revenue.
 No one is being groomed to take over, but for Lauer that doesn’t matter.
 He is ready to spend more time with his wife, Annette, and their kids Jack, 16, Romy, 14, and Thijs, 10.